surajprojects/YelpCampNew/README.md

 - Passport-local-mongoose: Mongoose plugin for simplifying username and password authentication
 - Sanitize-html: Library for sanitizing HTML inputs

+## Deployment

+This web app is deployed using Render.com by Tiger.
+You can access the live version of the app at https://yelpcamp-grwi.onrender.com

 ## Getting Started

 1. Clone this repository to your local machine.